 Lemons are lunar (even though they seem like they should be solar with their bright yellow colour) and are ruled by water.
 Lemons bring love, happiness and purification.
 These are all great energies to bring into your lunar rituals.

 Some folks are intimidated by the prospect of making pastry.
 If this is you, you can always purchase pre-made pie shells.
-They are in the frozen section of the grocery store.
+I have pastry issues during certain weather and when I’m at higher altitudes.
+Your pastry doesn’t have to be perfect!!
 When I first started cooking I struggled with pastry.
 It took a lot of practice to learn how to make nice flaky pastry.
 My mom’s advice was to “mix it until it feels right.”
-Great, thanks!
+Great, thanks mom!
 After awhile I got the idea of when it “feels right.”
 If you want to challenge yourself just practice.
 You can do it!

 Onto the recipe.
-You will need one 9” pie crust.
-Follow your own recipe for pastry and bake it according to the directions.
+You will need one baked 9” pie crust.
+Use your own pastry recipe or a pre-made crust and bake according to the instructions.
 You will want pie weights to keep the crust from rising in the baking process.
 If you are new to cooking, you can find pie weights in any store that sells cooking equipment.
 There are different types, individual weights as well as the “chains” of weights.
 Both work well.
+You can also use dried beans in place of weights if you can’t find them.

 Read the whole recipe over before starting and have all your ingredients ready.
 Juice the lemons and get your zest ready.
 Separate your eggs.
 Be sure to keep the whites for your meringue.
 Meringue will not turn out if there is even a spot of yolk in the whites so do this step very carefully.